TD99/PtWinOwnScr/readme.md

 # PtWinOwnScr: An Overview

 PtWinOwnScr is a sandbox designed for manipulating windows and screens, specifically tailored for Windows 10 and later versions.
 It also includes a minimal "shell" for user interaction.
-This is an experimental project and is not intended for production use.
+This is an experimental project, primarily a study in the use of user32 and similar libraries, and is not intended for production use.

 ## Important Notice